everx-labs/ever-abi/docs/ABI_2.4_spec.md

 function f(address a, address b) public;
 ```

 Now we have to use 3 cells.
 In the first cell we put header and function ID.
-Parameter `a` can not fit in first cell, so it goes to second and `b` is put in the third cell.
+Parameter `a` can not fit in first cell so it goes to second and `b` is put in the third cell.

 ```solidity
 function f(mapping(uint=>uint) a, mapping(uint=>uint) b, mapping(uint=>uint) c, mapping(uint=>uint) d)
 ```

 Here header and all arguments fit in the first cell.
-After signing, it will contain 645 bits and 4 refs.
+After signing it will contain 645 bits and 4 refs.

 ## ABI JSON